MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognizer-component-in-powerapps.md

      - **Text**: The detected text line selected by the user.

     > [!NOTE]
     > Some of these property names changed with the April 2020 updates.
 If you are not seeing these properties in your app, you will have to manually update the property names.
-More information:
+More information: [Property name changes in AI Builder components in canvas apps](use-in-powerapps-overview.md#property-name-changes-in-ai-builder-components-in-canvas-apps)

 ## Additional properties